 Coping with COVID-19

-The risk of gender-based violence and harmful practices soars during an emergency – especially for girls living under restricted movement and socioeconomic decline.
-Many girls kept from school today will never return, their childhood stolen by child marriage or pregnancy.
+The risk of gender-based violence and harmful practices has risen during the pandemic.
+And many girls kept from school today will never return, their childhood stolen by child marriage or pregnancy.

 Episode 1: A pandemic through a girl’s eyes

 As their schools close and their families struggle to stay afloat, girls in nine countries grapple with social isolation and the threat of poverty and child marriage.

 “Many parents don’t have a job or money for school fees, so they have started planning to send their children to work,” says Sangamithra, 15, in India.
 “In [the] case of girls, they may plan to marry them off at an early age.”

 Nationwide lockdowns in 194 countries left 1.6 billion children – approximately 90 per cent of the world's students – out of school by early April.
 Many girls risk never returning to the classroom, as families turn to child marriage or child labour to ease their economic burdens.